MuuoKing/gaming-championship-judging-/README.md

 ## 📞 Support

-For issues, questions, or contributions:
+For issues, questions or contributions:
 1. Check the troubleshooting section above
 2. Review the code comments for implementation details
 3. Create an issue on GitHub with detailed information